damianofalcioni/js-functions-orchestrator/README.md

       "fn2": { "ref": "echo", "args": ["World"]},
       "fn3": { "ref": "echo" },
     },
     // List of existing connections between functions.
-The orchestrator will loop through the connections until no one can start.
     "connections": [{
         // A connection require a nonempty "from" array, containing the identifiers of the functions that originate the connection.
-The connection starts only when all the functions in the "from" array have been executed and have a resulting Promise.
-In this case all the "from" Promises are awaited, and their results are made available in the JSONata of the "transition".
+The connection starts only when all the functions in the "from" array have been executed and have a result.
+In this case their results are made available in the JSONata of the "transition".
         "from": ["fn1", "fn2"],
         //JSONata expression that must return at least the JSON { "to": [] }. "to" must be an array of the same size of the "connection.to" array, containing an array of input parameters (as array) for the relative "connection.to" function.
 Additionally it can return "global", and "local", to store respectively globally and locally scoped variables (a global variable is visible in all the connection transition, while a local variable only in the same transition but across multiple execution).
 If the transition is not provided the output of the "from" functions are provided directly as inputs to the "to" functions.
 In this case "from" and "to" arrays must be of the same size.
         "transition": "{\"to\": [[ $.from[0] & \" \" & $.from[1] ]]}",
         // List of functions that can consume the output of the "transition" as their inputs.
-The functions are executed and next connection is checked until no more connections can start.
+The functions are executed.
         "to": ["fn3"]
     }]
 });
 /*
 results:
 {
-  results: { fn3: 'Hello World' },
+  results: { fn3: { result: 'Hello World'} },
   variables: { global: {}, locals: [ {}, {} ] }
 }
 */